alexandervantrijffel/kubernetes-tools/README.md

 Map the host traefik-ui.minikube to the public ip of the traefik controller mode and the traefik dashboard can be accessed on URL http://traefik-ui.minikube

 Another example app can be found at https://github.com/alexandervantrijffel/kubernetes-tools/tree/master/gowebapp-traefik

+# Memory usage of Kubernetes
+Bare ubuntu 16.04 server: 197MB in use
+Ubuntu 16.04 server with kubernetes master node: 656MB in use (459MB for kubernetes+docker)
+Ubuntu 16.04 server with kubernetes worker node: 520MB in use (323MB for kubernetes+docker)